skyfe79/Awesome/README.md

 - [igl](https://github.com/facebook/igl) - Intermediate Graphics Library (IGL) is a cross-platform library that commands the GPU.
 It provides a single low-level cross-platform interface on top of various graphics APIs (e.g. OpenGL, Metal and Vulkan).
 - [llama.cpp](https://github.com/ggml-org/llama.cpp) - LLM inference in C/C++
 - [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
-- [chromium](https://github.com/chromium/chromium) - The official GitHub mirror of the Chromium source
 - [gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
 Open-source and available for commercial use.
 - [whisper.cpp](https://github.com/ggml-org/whisper.cpp) - Port of OpenAI's Whisper model in C/C++
 - [webview](https://github.com/webview/webview) - Tiny cross-platform webview library for C/C++.
 Uses WebKit (GTK/Cocoa) and Edge WebView2 (Windows).